morphytron/clap-config/README.md

 2. f64
 3. u64
 4. string
+5. Option<..>
-5. objects (structs that implement Serialize)
+6. objects (structs that implement Serialize)
-5. bool
+7. bool
-6. **SUPPORTS IN A LIMITED WAY** arrays with objects or a supported ValueKind enum from Serde crate (all numbers are automatically of the f64 type).
+8. **SUPPORTS IN A LIMITED WAY** arrays with objects or a supported ValueKind enum from Serde crate (all numbers are automatically of the f64 type).
 And, arrays do not support nested arrays at the moment.

 Example